e-ditiones/ODD17/Encoding_manual.md

 * **my document isn't paginated ?**

 We decided to count each page, starting with the first `pb` element.
-Anyway, the XSL stylesheet above deals with it.
+Anyway, the XSL stylesheet above-mentioned deals with it.